 In this ritual, the groom’s family also offers certain gifts to the bride as a token of affection and embracement.
 The gifts often include ornaments, six yards of elegance, and a bag of pure sugar.
 The groom receives some outfits and a bag of sugar.
 Usually, this ritual takes place at the bride’s residence with just a few close family members.

 With the advent of time, the SakharPuda has also been arranged at other locations with a lot more guests.
-If you are interested in Marathi matchmaking, you can visit Marathi matrimony.
+So, download any Marathi Matrimony app today and let us help you find the ideal soulmate to share your future with.

 Chuda is another eminent ceremony of the Marathi wedding.
 It is done for the bride and her female friends to share some fun and entertainment of wearing the symbolic green bangles.
 Green glass bangles are believed to be auspicious as green is prevalently the color of life, rejuvenation, and creativity.

 A bangle seller comes to the house during this ritual.
 Every woman gets to choose their favorite bangles amidst the celebration.
 Ceremonially, the bride is provided with the glass green bangles and then continues to wear them interspersed with pearl, diamond, or gold bangles as chosen by the family.
 The bride can then remove this chuda only after one month of the wedding.
-Married women can wear these chudas on all religious or festive occasions.
+Married women can wear these chudas on all religious or festive occasions, and men can wear indowestern menswear for weddings.

 Halad chadavane, as the name suggests, is the Maharashtrian form of the usual Haldi ceremony.
 They perform it a day before the marriage day and treasure immense significance to both the groom and the bride and their families.